This post may contain affiliate links. See my disclosure for more information.

 One tip that showed up on just about all of the sites was to bring your meal in disposable containers.
 When in crisis, it is an added stress to have to remember to clean and return someone else’s dishes.
 Depending on the meal you’ve brought, this will also allow them the freedom to stick it in the freezer for another night if they want.
 A freezer meal to pop in the crock pot on a crazy day can be a real God-send.

 Make sure, too, that the meal doesn’t require much effort on their part.
-If they need groceries, that’s a different thing all together, but just bringing a bag of ingredients doesn’t really help them out.
+If they’re in need of groceries, that’s a different thing all together, but just bringing a bag of ingredients doesn’t really help them out with dinner.
 Think: Heat and serve.

 A few recipes I’ve taken to friends have been: